 The operating segments of the Group are monitored and strategic decisions are made on the basis of segment operating results.
 The Group operates principally in the United Kingdom.
 Since the year ended 31 December 2014, the Group also has operations in the Republic of Ireland.
-These operations generated revenues of $\pounds 3.3m$ (2020: $\pounds 3.4m$ ) with fixed assets of $\pounds 3.4m$ (2020: $\pounds 5.2m$ ).
-During 2016, the Group commenced a dairy farm in the Republic of Ireland and during 2018 it established Grass to Milk which is developing A2 protein products.
+These operations generated revenues of £4.9m (2021: £3.3m) with fixed assets of £1.1m (2021: £3.4m).
+During 2016, the Group commenced a dairy farm in the Republic of Ireland and during 2018 it established Grass to Milk which is developing A2 protein products business, has been discontinued in the current year.